 What Diets Coffee Flour Works With

 The good news is that coffee flour works with pretty much any diet.
-Vegan, Paleo, gluten-free, vegetarian — coffee flour fits into all these diets.
+Vegan, Paleo, gluten-free, vegetarian — it fits into all these diets.
 Best of all, coffee flour is becoming more common and easy to find where you do your normal shopping.
 While CoffeeFlour™ is the original, other retailers are starting to carry their own versions.
 You can find coffee flour at places like Trader Joe’s and online at Amazon quite easily.

 Despite its name, coffee flour won’t leave you buzzing; it’s got about as much caffeine as a piece of dark chocolate.
-That said, if you eat something with coffee flour and dark chocolate in it, you could be reaching cup-of-coffee levels, which isn’t something you want later in the day.
+That said, if you eat something with this flour and dark chocolate in it, you could be reaching cup-of-coffee levels, which isn’t something you want later in the day.

 Most coffee flours aren’t organic, either.
 That’s important, because coffee crops are some of the most widely sprayed with pesticides in the world.
 (5) If you don’t drink organic coffee, this might not be such a big concern, but if you’re looking to move from pesticides and toward a more natural lifestyle, this could be a concern.